IronFitness/IronFitnes-Project2/README.md

 Monday - 06/07/2020
 - find DB -> https://github.com/davejt/exercise;
-- find a new DB
+- find a new DB or create your own DB
 - create homepage
 - create with login